How 'Discovery' Fits Into the 'Star Trek' Timeline

 Airdate: 1994-2002

 Plot: In Star Trek: Generations (1994), Captain Picard teams up with the once-presumed-dead Captain Kirk.
-The story unites the casts from what were the two Star Trek series to date, effectively passing the baton from Shatner to Stewart.
+The story unites the casts from the two Star Trek series at the time, effectively passing the baton from Shatner to Stewart.
 The Next Generation cast went on to star in three more movies, sans the original cast: Star Trek: First Contact, Star Trek: Insurrection and Star Trek Nemesis.

 Star Trek: Deep Space Nine (2369-2375)